rohitgandikota/bert-qa/README.md

 # NLP-based-Question-Answering-using-BERT-model-in-Hugging-Face
 This project shows the usage of hugging face framework to answer questions using a deep learning model for NLP called BERT.
-This work can be adopted and used in many application in NLP like smart assistant or chat-bot or smart information center.
+This work can be adopted and used in many application in NLP like smart assistant or chat-bot or smart information center. </br>

+The code is explained in detail below:

 ### Importing the huggingface helpers
 ```